ArnauGabrielAtienza/video-stream-indexing/README.md

 ## To start/stop pravega

+This shows how to start the local Docker Compose version of Pravega.
+For other types of deployments, refer to [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/deployment/deployment.md).

 Please install docker & docker-compose as prerequisite and run the following commands on Linux host to start/stop pravega instance.

 Start pravega:
 ```